So we're all on the same page with semantic concerns

 Compersion: Happiness at the joy of one’s partner in another relationship; sometimes referred to as the opposite of jealousy.

 Cowboy/Cowgirl: The gendered names for someone who acts polyamorous and then after forming a relationship, tries to remove their partner from the polycule to be monogamous with them. so called because they are "roping one off from the herd."
-I and my local community have never heard a nongendered version of this term, but please let me know if you have and I'll add it!
+Some folks online use Cowpoke as a gender neutral for this, although I haven't yet heard that used outside of an educational context.

 DADT: The shortened form of Don't Ask, Don't Tell, used to refer to the relationship structure.